Aerobrid/Networking-Socket-Projects/README.md

 ```bash
 python HTTP_ProxyServer.py localhost
 ```
-Only works with HTTP websites for the most part, accessible through your browser. \
+Only works with HTTP websites for the most part, accessible through your browser.
-You can bind it to your LAN IP or 0.0.0.0 to allow other devices to connect **Format Example:** http://localhost:8888/httpforever.com/
+You can bind it to your LAN IP or 0.0.0.0 to allow other devices to connect \
+**Format Example Assuming localhost:** http://localhost:8888/httpforever.com/

 ## ICMP/TCP TraceRoute Pinger Execuion